DannnyzZ/OSFortify/README.md

 | HKLM | Protocol: N/A. Function: HKEY_LOCAL_MACHINE registry hive containing configuration settings for the local computer.
 Use: Storing system-wide settings such as hardware configuration, installed software information, and security policies.
 Security: Critical for system operation; restrict access to trusted administrators to prevent unauthorized changes. |
 | Security Template | Protocol: N/A. Function: Predefined set of security configurations and policies for Windows systems to enforce security standards.
 Use: Applying settings related to user rights, password policies, audit policies, and other security configurations.
 Security: Ensures consistent security posture across systems; protect templates from unauthorized modification to maintain security integrity. |

-> Full list of policies and comparison with default Windows 10 state, Microsoft Security Compliance Toolkit v 1.0 resides in MS Excel file: Default vs Microsoft Compliance Toolkit vs OSFortify - GPO POLICIES.xlsx
+> The comprehensive list of policies, along with a comparison to the default state of Windows 10 and the configurations provided by the Microsoft Security Compliance Toolkit version 1.0, is contained within an MS Excel file titled "Default vs Microsoft Compliance Toolkit vs OSFortify - GPO POLICIES.xlsx".

 </details>